Bee-Mar/mmpm/README.md

     8) Self updating
     9) Installing MagicMirror

-## TLDR; What's the Installation Process?
+## TLDR; What's the Installation/Removal Process?

-Please see the [MMPM Installation](https://github.com/Bee-Mar/mmpm/wiki/MMPM-Installation) for installation instructions, and [MMPM Removal](https://github.com/Bee-Mar/mmpm/wiki/MMPM-Removal) for removal instructions.
+See the [MMPM Installation](https://github.com/Bee-Mar/mmpm/wiki/MMPM-Installation) and [MMPM Removal](https://github.com/Bee-Mar/mmpm/wiki/MMPM-Removal) sections of the wiki for installation and removal instructions, respectively.

 ## Refer to the Wiki First

-If any issues arise, please consule the wiki first, which can be found [here](https://github.com/Bee-Mar/mmpm/wiki).
+If any issues arise, please consult the wiki first, which can be found [here](https://github.com/Bee-Mar/mmpm/wiki).

 ## GUI Demo